 Always hire the very best stylists you can afford, and always add in at least 45 minutes of extra time should things run past the allotted time.
 There's a saying floating around that says something to the effect of "digital cameras can remove several layers of make-up."
 This is absolutely true, and the reason TV personalities wear so much make-up.
 Today's professional digital cameras can resolve insane amounts of detail.
 This isn't to say that you need to really cake it on, but rather, make a point of choosing a make-up artist that is experienced in applying make-up for photography and video applications.
 The results will look perfectly natural, and absolutely stunning.

-More and more brides these days are opting to have their wedding ceremonies held outdoors in beautiful Oregon wedding locations such as Tetherow, Pronghorn Resort, or Brasada Ranch.
+More and more brides these days are opting to have their wedding and elopement ceremonies held outdoors in beautiful Oregon wedding locations such as Tetherow, Pronghorn Resort, or Brasada Ranch.
 The challenge with having an outdoor Bend wedding ceremony is that natural lighting can be very harsh and unflattering depending on the time of day.
 It's always best to schedule your outdoor ceremony 2-3 hours before sunset, trying to get as close to the 'golden hour' as possible.

 As a wedding photographer that works with natural light for a living, I highly recommend late afternoon, and early evening lighting because it is the most flattering, as the shadows are much softer, objects take on a more three-dimensional look, colors are drawn out and become much more vibrant--glowing even.
 The lighting is more consistent in the late afternoon; so you won't have harsh beams of light on the groom, and the bride's face in shadow or vice-versa.
 If you do have to have your ceremony early afternoon under overhead sunlight, seek out a venue that has tree cover over the ceremony site.
 The trees will break up the harsh sunlight and soften it, often creating a beautiful pattern of dappled light.
 Natural shade from a nearby building, or even a canopy over the spot that you and your fiancé will be standing on, are also options to deal with harsh lighting.
 Another issue to consider for outdoor mountain weddings is that you will lose daylight faster due to the mountains blocking the sunlight during the later parts of the day..
 Schedule your ceremony 30 minutes to 1 hour before the time you would normally schedule it.
 This will help to ensure there is sufficient lighting during the ceremony, as well as enough time for creative bride and groom photos during the sunset.